An asset system may gather data that needs to be sorted and presented to end-users. Heather and Ross provided some ideas.

 In one authority I’ve worked with, they have over a hundred pumps, all at 25 years old.
 So also they’re getting towards the end of their life.

 And they had one guy – let’s call him Bob.
 He’s the pump supervisor and he had a little black book where he kept everything.

 This authority had spent a lot of effort on the pipes in their inventory and they hadn’t got to pumps.

 I asked, “What if Bob doesn’t come to work tomorrow?”

 They just said, “We’d be gone.
 You know, he’s the only guy that knows everything about these pumps and where they’re at.”

-So creating asset management plan outputs really depends on what you’ve got going on, what you’re asset mix is, what the ages of the assets are and just even what your local situation is.
+So creating asset management plan outputs really depends on what you’ve got going on, what your asset mix is, what the ages of the assets are, and just even what your local situation is.